 Attention to Detail and Technical Literacy

 Accuracy is the foundation of good labeling.
-Humans still outshine automated methods when it comes to catching subtle details.
-You likely use a variety of data labeling tools or even rely on a specialized data labeling service, so basic technical competence is a big advantage.
+Humans still outshine automated methods when it comes to catching subtle, contextual details.
+You will likely use some data labeling tools or even rely on a specialized data labeling service in your job, so basic technical competence is a must.

 Consistency and Patience